-Before you tear out this lovely little weed, let me tell you—you’ll want the benefits of chickweed at your kitchen table and in your medicine chest!
+Before you tear out any more of this lovely little weed, I'll give you the lowdown on how you can bring chickweed's edible and medicinal benefits to your kitchen table and your medicine chest.

 Table of contents

-If you’re not sure what you have is common chickweed, look for these characteristics for chickweed identification:
+If you’re not certain what you have is common chickweed, look for these characteristics for chickweed identification:

 - Egg or oblong-shaped leaves growing on opposite sides